About Grove Farm

 PRESERVING THE LEGACY

-Also protected by Waioli Corporation are the still farmed ancient pre-contact taro fields and auwae systems of the Waioli Valley, and the pristine Lepeuli ahupua’a, which conserves reef, sea, avian, flora and historical collections in their unaltered native habitat.
-In addition, Waioli Corporation has provided for the community, parks at Hanalei and Poipu, as well as easements and beach access at various locations under its protection.
+Also protected by Waioli Corporation are the still farmed ancient pre-contact taro fields and auwai systems of the Waioli Valley.
+In addition, Waioli Corporation has provided for a community, park in Hanalei, as well as easements and beach access at various locations under its protection.

 Preserved by Misses Elsie and Mabel Wilcox throughout their lifetimes, in 1975 these historic sites and extensive unique collections were entrusted to Waioli Corporation, a 501(c)(3) non-profit organization whose Board of Trustees is made up of community members.
 Community and visitor participation and financial support are essential to continue their legacy.